AIG Women’s Open 2021 – Carnoustie Golf Links

-Yani Tseng consolidated her reputation as the world’s finest woman golfer when she closed with a three under par 69 to win the 2011 Ricoh Women’s British Open over the Championship course at Carnoustie.
+Tseng consolidated her reputation as the world’s finest woman golfer when she closed with a three under par 69 to win.

-The World No. 1 from Taiwan put together rounds of 71, 66, 66 and 69 to finish four shots ahead of America’s Brittany Lang on 12 under par 272 and claim the £239,047 first prize.
+The World No. 1, at the time, from Taiwan put together rounds of 71, 66, 66 and 69 to finish four shots ahead of America’s Brittany Lang on 12 under par 272 and claim the £239,047 first prize.
 Sophie Gustafson, from Sweden, closed strongly with a fine four under par 68 to finish on 277 while Korea’s Amy Yang carded a battling five under par 67 to claim fourth place on ten under par 278.

-The top home challenger was Carnoustie Country ambassador, Catriona Matthew, the 2009 Ricoh Women’s British Open champion, who dropped two shots at the 72nd hole but still claimed a share of fifth place alongside third round leader, Caroline Masson on 279.
+The top home challenger was Carnoustie Country ambassador, Catriona Matthew, the 2009 Champion, who dropped two shots at the 72nd hole but still claimed a share of fifth place alongside third round leader, Caroline Masson on 279.

 The Smyth Salver, awarded to the leading amateur, was won by 2010 US Women’s Amateur champion, Danielle Kang, who closed with a level par 72 to finish nine shots ahead of 2010 European Women’s Amateur champion, Sophia Popov, from Germany, on two over par 290.